Learning in repeated auctions: Adaptive and strategic learning agents

-A crucial assumption behind the results of Chapter 3 is that the seller has access to some large sample batch of bidders' valuations.
+Online auctions are one of the most fundamental tool of the modern economy.
+A crucial assumption behind the results of Chapter \ref{Chapter:Seller} is that the seller has access to some large sample batch of bidders' valuations.
 The objectives were to learn the optimal (or at least the best possible in some class) mechanism based on this dataset.
 This model particularly fits problems where the bidders are different from one auction to the other (typically such as on Ebay) so that it is legitimate to assume that they bid their values (as long as they were facing an incentive compatible auction) myopically, i.e., non strategically.
 Unfortunately, this assumption of facing new bidders for each different item no longer holds in many important economical situations, such as online advertising.
 Indeed, in that market the so-called \emph{demand-side platforms} (DSP), that are aggregate of bidders, repeatedly interact with a single seller (called \emph{Supply-side platforms (SSP)}), billions of times a day \citep{choi2019online}.

 The global objective of the seller remains identical: maximize the total revenue, certainly by learning (or trying to) the value distributions of the bidders.
 Indeed, it is still interesting for SSP to optimize the reserve prices (personalized per DSP) since the number of participants per auction is relatively low (the median number of bidders is equal to 6 \citep{celis2014buy}).
-The difficulty is now that bidders are also present in the game for a long period optimize their cumulative utility, instead of best-replying myopically to the seller design of mechanism.
+The difficulty is now that bidders are also present in the game for a long period optimizing their cumulative utility, instead of best-replying myopically to the seller design of mechanism.
 Thanks to this long-term optimization, it is possible for a bidder to sequentially learn his ``optimal'' bidding strategy, if the mechanism or his opponent's strategy or even his own distribution of valuations are unknown at first.
 Such a bidder is \emph{adaptive} to his environment, but he could even be \emph{strategic}.
 Intuitively, and this will be detailed later on, a strategic buyer might be tempted to modify his bids if he knows that the seller is using them to set reserve prices.
 It can be much more profitable to face a low reserve price by bidding non-truthfully than facing a high reserve price with truthful bids.